syncfusion-content/asp.netmvc-docs/aspnetmvc/WaitingPopup/Overview.md

 ---
 layout: post
-title: WaitingPopup in ASP.NET MVC WaitingPopup control | Syncfusion
+title: Overview in ASP.NET MVC WaitingPopup control | Syncfusion
 description: Learn here more about Overview in Syncfusion Essential ASP.NET MVC WaitingPopup Control, its element and more.
 platform: ejmvc
 control: WaitingPopup
 documentation: ug
 ---

-# WaitingPopup in ASP.NET MVC WaitingPopup
+# Overview in ASP.NET MVC WaitingPopup

 The WaitingPopup control for MVC is a visual element that provides support for displaying a pop-up indicator over a target area and preventing the end user's interaction with the target area while loading.